bahrus/xtal-element/README.md

 }
 ```

+XtalElement will invoke this action anytime prop1, prop2 and/or prop3 changes.

 Here, "self" is another name for "this" -- inspired by Python / Rust's trait implementations.

 But because it doesn't use the keyword "this," we can place the "trait implementation" in a separate constant, which is a little better, performance wise: